hazelcast/hazelcast-csharp-client/docs/doc/building.md

 ### Requirements

 .NET Core must be installed (see [.NET Core on Linux Debian](https://docs.microsoft.com/en-us/dotnet/core/install/linux-debian) for instructions for Debian).
+Recent 2.1 and 3.1 SDKs are required.
+In addition, a recent 2.2 runtime is required by dotCover to run test coverage.
+You can verify whether .NET Core is installed, and which versions are supported, by running `dotnet --info` in a command window.

 Powershell must be installed (see [Installing Powershell Core on Linux](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-linux) for instructions).